tpope/vim-fugitive/README.markdown

 Fugitive cares about the current file, not the current working directory.
 Edit a file from the repository.

+> Why doesn't the syntax highlighting work correctly?

+If you run git with a language other than english, the syntax highlighting rules will not match.
+You can use the following snippet in your shells configuration file to fix this.

+    export LANGUAGE="en"
+    export LANG="en_US.UTF-8"
+    export LC_ALL="en_US.UTF-8"

 > Why is `:Gbrowse` not using the right browser?

 `:Gbrowse` delegates to `git web--browse`, which is less than perfect